fortran-lang/stdlib/doc/specs/stdlib_hash_procedures.md

 comparison of hash codes and then performing a detailed comparison only if the hash codes are equal can improve performance.
-The hash codes, in turn, can be mapped to a smaller set of integers, that can be used as an index, termed a hash index, to a rank one array, often termed a hash table.
+The hash codes, in turn, can be mapped to a smaller set of integers, that can be used as an index, termed a hash index, to a rank-1 array, often termed a hash table.
 This mapping will be known as a scalar hash.
 The use of a hash table reduces the number of hash codes that need to